 Then you have all the tools and supplies you need to do car repairs like tires, oil, and coolant.
 If you place large orders for these and don’t always have the cash on hand, trade credit or a credit card could be helpful in covering these expenses.

-Anything your auto repair shop needs to run is something that a business loan could cover.
+Basically anything your auto repair shop needs to run is something that a business loan could cover.

 Business Loan Options for Auto Repair Shops